dailymuse/muselog/README.md

 - GRAYLOG_TLS_PORT          :: Graylog server port that `tls` handler type sends GELF messages to.
 (Default: 12201).
 - GRAYLOG_TLS_TIMEOUT_SECS  :: Number of seconds to wait for TCP ack before abandoning message send.

+### Datadog integation
+You must set following environment variables to enable datadog integration.

+- LOG_TO_DATADOG            :: The key should be present in the env, it basically tells muselog to use datadog specific config.
+(LOG_TO_DATADOG=True)

 ### Tornado integration
 Muselog provides a request hook for Tornado, which logs request data at the conclusion of each request.
 You can use this hook in your application by pointing Tornado's `log_function` setting to `muselog.tornado.log_request`.